 Although work on Christianity will predominate at all Key Stages, there will be work in depth on other world religions.
 Teaching will seek to bring about a deeper knowledge and understanding of religious traditions but also to develop a range of skills such as the ability to empathise, compare and evaluate attitudes and respect for diversity.

-- Firstly, teachers will establish clear links between elements of religious belief and practice and aspects of children’s own lives, for example when teaching about the dietary laws in Judaism.
-Learning could start by asking questions about foods pupils like and dislike and where some families are vegetarian.
+- Firstly, teachers will establish clear links between elements of religious belief and practice and aspects of children’s own lives.

 - Secondly, teaching will seek to enable pupils to gain something of personal value from their study of religious belief and practice, for example, the way that they might apply insights gained from religious stories to their own lives.

-Religious education makes a contribution to the development of general educational abilities such as literacy, seeing the world through other people’s eyes and the ability to express thoughts, feelings and personal beliefs.
-Religious education also makes a major contribution to pupils’ spiritual, moral, social and cultural development.
-It addresses issues which arise in a range of subjects such as English and history as well as personal and social education.
-As it is concerned with values and behaviour, religious education can make a significant contribution to education in citizenship.
+Religious Education makes a contribution to the development of general educational abilities such as literacy, seeing the world through other people’s eyes and the ability to express thoughts, feelings and personal beliefs.
+Religious Education also makes a major contribution to pupils’ spiritual, moral, social and cultural development.
+It addresses issues which arise in a range of subjects such as English and History as well as PSHE.
+As it is concerned with values and behaviour, Religious Education can make a significant contribution to education in citizenship.